laravel/docs/billing.md

     $user->subscription('default')->removePlan('chat-plan');

 > {note} You may not remove the last plan on a subscription.
-Instead, you may simply cancel the subscription.
+Instead, you should simply cancel the subscription.

 ### Swapping